 I’ve learned, over time, that to be calm is something I can choose, in both dance and in life.
-And in both cases, it’s usually the possible best choice I can make.
+And in both cases, it’s usually the best possible choice I can make.
 Choosing calm helps me to focus on what is most important in my life.
-It is easier to prioritize the essential things in life, like family, friends, health, faith, and happiness, when I am coming from a place of calm rather than one of worry, stress, and emotional fragility.
+It is easier to prioritize the essential things in life, like family, friends, health, faith, and happiness, when I am coming from a place of calm, rather than one of worry, stress, and emotional fragility.
 In the studio, choosing calm allows my to find my most natural alignment, ease and efficiency of movement, and authentic performance quality.
 Difficult combinations, like that turning phrase mentioned above, became a lot less scary when I began to approach them from a place of calm.
 I’ve also found that keeping calm in the studio helps me more clearly assess my own dancing, and handle corrections and feedback with grace.

 The world, generally, does not lend itself to calm, and neither does professional dance training.
 It’s not easy to choose calm, but it is possible.
 Some of the techniques I rely on to cultivate more calm in my life and dancing are: